Engee documentation

 Main

-# Generator type — rotor type
+# Generator type — type of rotor

 Tandem-Compound (single mass) | Tandem-Compound (multi-mass)